Krasivaya/test_doc_save/readme.md

 | /groups/{id}/requests                    | GET    | Create Requests for a group        |
 | /groups/{group_id}/leave                 | DELETE | Leave a group                      |

+# Prerequisites :wrench:

+- Clone this project with `git clone https://gitlab.com/DreamStartLabs/save/save-api-v3.git`
+- Head to project directory with `cd save-api-v3`
+- Install project dependencies with `npm install`
+- Launch the server with `npm start`

 # Technologies Used :gear: